8 Low-Carb Foods You Haven’t Tried YetArticle posted in: Diet & Nutrition

-Sometimes following a keto lifestyle can feel repetitive, as with anything you stick to in your daily life.
+Sometimes following a low-carb lifestyle can feel repetitive, as with anything you stick to in your daily life.
 Even our everyday activities can feel like an endless loop.
-While we like to think of keto eating as a lifestyle change rather than a diet, it can still sometimes feel monotonous—even if you have a delicious and versatile meal delivery service like the South Beach Diet.
+While we like to think of low-carb eating as a lifestyle change rather than a diet, it can still sometimes feel monotonous—even if you have a delicious and versatile meal delivery service like the South Beach Diet.
 To help you keep things interesting, we’ve come up with a list of keto friendly foods you may not have tried or even discovered yet!
 Check them out below for some nutrition and health benefits.

 Here are eight must-try keto friendly foods to pick up on your next shopping trip: